The Stogie Guys

 Co-Founder & Editor in Chief

-Patrick believes asking him to name his favorite cigar is like asking Ted Kennedy to name his favorite drink.
-From the mild-tasting Macanudo to the full-bodied Punch, from the miniature ascot to the colossal Churchill, Patrick counts himself lucky that cigars come in a plethora of shapes, sizes, colors, and flavors.
+Asking Patrick to name his favorite cigar is like asking him to pick his favorite song from his extensive CD collection (yes, Patrick still collects CDs).
+From mild- to full-bodied tobaccos, from robustos to Churchills, Patrick counts himself lucky that cigars come in a plethora of shapes, sizes, colors, and profiles.

 Patrick Semmens